menu

 Of important note, Sun Valley is also a city of artists.
 Sun Valley has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sun Valley’s character.

-Telecommuters are a relatively large percentage of the workforce: 30.65% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.47% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Sun Valley is a somewhat ethnically-diverse city.
+Sun Valley is a very ethnically-diverse city.
 The people who call Sun Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sun Valley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sun Valley include German, English, Irish, Norwegian, and Dutch.
+Important ancestries of people in Sun Valley include German, English, Norwegian, Irish, and European.

 The most common language spoken in Sun Valley is English.
 Other important languages spoken here include Spanish and Slavic languages.